JRaviLab/2023-glbio/README.md

 - When are you ready to set up a dashboard?
 When would you build a simple web-application instead?
 - How do you pick your feature list for your web-app?
 Some lessons and reflections.
 When is a feature function, package, or web-app ready?
 - Project management 101: how to set up version-controlled projects and repositories for collaborative computational biology projects (with other dry/wet-lab colleagues)?
+- R-package 101: When, why, and how would you create your first R-package?
 - Dashboard 101: How to develop a dashboard for your data/visualizations using Rmarkdown/Quarto?
 - Web-app 101: How to develop and host an interactive R Shiny web application?
-- R-package 101: When, why, and how would you create your first R-package?
 - Quick tour on how to set up the backend that supports a workflow, data tables and visualizations, for a multi-functional web-app such as MolEvolvR.

 The workshop includes three main sections.

+1. Develop an R-package API for programmatic access to the app services
-1. Utilizing R Markdown and Quarto notebooks (and dashboards) for quick, one-off analyses
+2. Utilizing Rmarkdown/Quarto notebooks (and dashboards) for quick, one-off analyses
-2. Streamlining an analysis pipeline with R Shiny and deploying your app to the public
+3. Streamlining an analysis pipeline with R Shiny and docker, and deploying your app to the public
-3. Develop an R-package API for programmatic access to the app services

 The design of the workshop is inspired by the development of our web-app, [MolEvolvR](http://jravilab.org/molevolvr), which is a generalized